TapasTech/ali_mail/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/veetase/ali_mail.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Tapas/ali_mail.

-## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).